bunnysaini/Pong-Game/README.md

 bunnysaini/Pong-Game

 ## Features
-A Tkinter GUI supported Pong Table game.
+A Turtle GUI supported Pong Table game.

 ## Instructions to Use
 - The right paddle is controlled by 🠐🠑🠓🠒